-Explore a selection of the most outstanding examples of English Medieval embroidery.
-Featuring surviving examples of exquisite craftsmanship, this exhibition reveals the artistic skill of the makers and the world in which they were created.
+This exhibition explored a selection of the most outstanding examples of English medieval embroidery.
+Featuring surviving examples of exquisite craftsmanship, it revealed the artistic skill of the makers and the world in which they were created.

 Find out more about this stunning exhibition of English medieval embroidery – the first in over half a century